dsun980701/CS32_Project_4/README.md

 # CS32_Project_4 : Unhinged
 Following was uploaded for submission to MAVRL lab by David Sun.

-This was final project from CS32 course in UCLA.
-The originally distributed project spec and provided codes are under the folder **"Unhinged_Provided"**.
-The folder **"Project_4"** cotains all of the submitted codes and report for the project, which were all strictly written by myself, David Sun.
+This was the final project from CS32 course in UCLA.
+The class-distributed project spec, provided codes, and raw data are in the folder **"Unhinged_Provided"**.
+The folder **"Project_4"** cotains all of the submitted codes and report for the project, which were all written strictly by myself, David Sun.

-The following project has earned 100/100; I've recieved top ~4%(A+) as final grade for the course CS32.
+The following project has scored 100/100; I've recieved an A+(top ~4%) as the final grade for the course CS32.

-Details can be found in the Project Spec, and the code; here is a overall high-level summary of the project:
+Further details can be found in the Project Spec, and the code; here is an overall high-level summary of the project:

   **Goal**